 Most home owners often had to resort to magnetic stud finders in the past and the interesting thing is that they are still being used to locate not just studs, but all metal implements in the wall, so as to utilize the same effectively.
 Granted that construction has come a long way and it has, but that being said, locating the studs on wall, beneath the plaster is easier said than done.
-But let’s first take a closer look at how magnetic stud finders work, so as to get a better idea of the same.
+But let’s first take a closer look at the magnetic type, to understand it better and see how does a stud finder work.

 Magnetic stud finders in the past primarily used compass like pivoting magnets and while these were effective for studs located close to the surface of the plaster, they really did not do much to indicate the depth at which the studs were located.
 One of the old repeated criticisms against these magnetic stud finders is that the magnets could only indicate studs that were located quite close to the surface and were not that effective for locating anything located beneath ½ inch of plaster.
 But all that has changed for the better, with advancements in technology to the point that you can now purchase magnetic stud finders with auto levelling sensor that is not only powered by heavy duty magnets that can read through the surface effectively but ones that also come with an auto-lining sensor which clearly shows you where the studs are located.